simpledevio/js-training-grounds/src/content/docs/contributing/markdown.md

 ## Horizontal Rules

-Use 3 dashes or asterisks to create a horizontal rule.
+You can use 3 dashes or asterisks to create a horizontal rule.

 ```md
 ---